metas-mk/100-days-of-code/r2-log.md

 #### Using component css
 - import css file in component using ```import 'Component.css';```
 - webpack takes this information and includes the css into the index.html file

+#### React component defaultProps
+- using ```ComponentName.defaultProps``` object to declare default props in case the component properties were not set when instanciating